 For transparency reasons, the manager has set a maximum percentage of the net asset value of the shares for the subscription and redemption fee.
 In exceptional market conditions, at the discretion of the manager, the manager may, in the interest of the existing investors of the Sub-fund, apply a higher percentage than the maximum percentage applicable to the Sub-fund at that time.
-In addition, the manager may, in the interest of the existing shareholders, apply a higher percentage than the maximum percentage applicable to the Sub-fund at that time in the maximum percentage applicable to the Sub-fund at that time in the maximum percentage applicable to the Sub-fund at that time in the avent of exceptionally large orders to buy and sell shares in the Sub-fund, to compensate for the related additional transaction costs.
+In addition, the manager may, in the interest of the existing shareholders, apply a higher percentage than the maximum percentage applicable to the Sub-fund at that time in the event of exceptionally large orders to buy and sell shares in the Sub-fund, to compensate for the related additional transaction costs.

-2.15 Fund Agent
+2.11 Fund Agent